Dental Implant Costs

 - Where is the implant made?

 - What is the reputation of the implant manufacturer?
-(Many of the cheaper implants are manufactured in countries like China with very questionable quality control measures) What research is there to support this type of implant?
+(Many of the cheaper implants are manufactured in countries like China with very questionable quality control measures).

 - Are there long term studies showing the success rates of these implants?